 How do I know if Plant Traps are for me?

-1. The floor ledge extends 4 or more inches beyond the bottom horizontal rail.
+1. Your floor ledge extends 4 or more inches beyond a bottom horizontal rail.

-The Plant Trap is not for you if your railing has a solid face (glass), your rails go all the way to the floor or your floor's ledge does not extend past the railing.
+The Plant Trap is not for you if your railing has a solid face (glass) or your deck's floor does not extend beyond the face of the railing.

 How much weight can Plant Traps hold?